zearp/OptiHack/docs/OptiGuide/installation.md

 For the second route I suggest reading the [Dortania write-up](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) about it.
 I've not needed this myself so I would only suggest following it if you have issues with iCloud/Apple ID.

 ## The End
 That's it.
 If all is well you can now reboot your machine and boot without the need of the installer.
 Have fun setting up your machine and installing apps.
 I do suggest making a bootable backup including your EFI to an external disk or fast usb stick.
-An easy way can be found [here](https://github.com/zearp/OptiHack/blob/master/text/CLONE_IT.md).
+An easy how-to can be found in the sidebar.